fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 3: _Historical Theory_ VI
 - _Historical Theory_, 185--196 (Ch.
 10: Conclusion).
-- Peruse [Metahistory](https://unm-historiography.github.io/metahistory/) again to remind yourself of the essays, their style, strengths, and weaknesses.
-Pick an essay you want to EDIT according to the [Metahistory guide](metahistory-guide), which is a guide to WRITING essays that you will use for your own, but also tells you what to look for when EDITING.
+- Peruse [Metahistory](https://unm-historiography.github.io/metahistory/) again to remind yourself of the essays, their style, strengths, weaknesses.
+Pick an essay you want to REVISE according to the [Metahistory guide](metahistory-guide), which is a guide to WRITING essays that you will use for your own, but also tells you what to look for when revising.
+Note that revising here means making discrete and obvious improvements like fixing typos, standardizing citations, rewording overly-clunky sentences.
+You're not doing any research or extensive revisions.

 {% include alert.html class='danger' title='Book reflection' text="
+Another two part reflection for today.

 - What did you think of _Historical Theory_?
 How was it most useful?
 Where was it too confusing?
 What questions did it leave unanswered?
 How might we have prepared for or approached the book differently?

+- Describe Fulbrook's main point in ONE WORD.
+Really, just ONE WORD.
+But then write a short paragraph that describes what you mean and why you think that word is so central.
+Obviously no book can be adequately summarized in a single word, so let's all embrace the absurdity of this task as a fun way of highlighting and comparing in class the key theme/idea you found most compelling.
 "%}

 {% include alert.html class='info' title='In class' text="